Bundling and Minification is more useful in production than in development. It can significantly improve your first page hit download time.

 Update: According to MSDN there is a real benefit in bundling/minification during runtime

-Bundling and minification in ASP.NET 4.5 is performed at runtime, so that the process can identify the user agent (for example IE, Mozilla, etc.), and thus, improve the compression by targeting the user browser (for instance, removing stuff that is Mozilla specific when the request comes from IE).`
+Bundling and minification in ASP.NET 4.5 is performed at runtime, so that the process can identify the user agent (for example IE, Mozilla, etc.), and thus, improve the compression by targeting the user browser (for instance, removing stuff that is Mozilla specific when the request comes from IE).`The power of dynamic bundling is that you can include static JavaScript, as well as other files in languages that compiles into JavaScript.`

 For example, CoffeeScript is a programming language that compiles into JavaScript